JLSB EndNote Style |

 Policies and Publication Ethics |

+The manuscript and other correspondence should be submit online preferentially.
 Please embed all figures and tables in the manuscript to become one single file for submission.
-Once submission is complete, the system will generate a manuscript ID and will send an email regarding your submission.
-The authors can track submissions via This email address is being protected from spambots.
-You need JavaScript enabled to view it.; This email address is being protected from spambots.
+Once submission is complete, the system will generate and sent a manuscript ID and the confirmation email to the corresponding author's contact email: This email address is being protected from spambots.
 You need JavaScript enabled to view it..
-All manuscripts must be checked by English native speaker and submitted in English for evaluation (in totally confidential and impartial way).
+All manuscripts must be checked (by English native speaker) and submitted in English for evaluation (in totally confidential and impartial way).

 Supplementary information